Shachar297/Ldap-GoogleAuth/README.md

   npm start
   ```

+## Flow

+- Start Ldap Server
+- Start NodeJs
+- Once NodeJs is starting, it tries to communicate with the ldap server, Make sure ldap server is up and running.

 - In This example, the connection between nodejs and ldap happends automatically when node starts.

-- Commit a curl to commit an http request.
+- Commit a curl to make an http request.

 ``` sh
 # Commit a curl to commit an http request, to make a login request.